dmateja724/dnd-combat-tracker/README.md

         npm install

+2. In a separate terminal start the API server:

+        npm run server

+   (Alternatively run both servers together with `npm run dev:all`.)

-2. Start the dev server:
+3. Start the Vite dev server:

         npm run dev

-3. Open the printed URL (default http://localhost:5173) to run the tracker.
+4. Open the printed URL (default http://localhost:5173) to run the tracker.

 To create a production build run